5 Reasons to Buy a Polaroid One-Step 600 Camera | Film Photography Review of the Polaroid One-Step 600 Camera

 kodak brownie hawkeye camera

-Over the years, I’ve somehow acquired quite a few Brownie cameras.
+Over the years, I’ve somehow acquired quite a few Brownie and box cameras.
 One of my favorite things about being a photographer is that people just (literally) drop old cameras off at my doorstep because they don’t know what to do with them.
 My camera collection is so large now that I’m contemplating building shelves in every room in my house just to display them!

 The first time I used my Kodak Brownie Hawkeye, I was headed to Kauai for vacation and decided to just toss it in my bag and try it out when I got there.
 I purchased two rolls of 620 on our 2-day stopover in Portland, Oregon from Blue Moon Camera.
 I watched a quick YouTube video on how to load the film and then just went for it.
 The film was actually surprisingly easy to load because the inside of the camera has guide-marks for loading.
 I nervously shot my first roll of film, feeling like there was NO way the images were turning out because of how easy it seemed to just point and shoot.
-After I returned home, I mailed my film off to Citizens Photo and was SO EXCITED when my film came back, perfectly exposed and beautiful.
+After I returned home, I mailed my film off to my film lab, Citizens Photo, and was SO EXCITED when my film came back, perfectly exposed and beautiful.
 There is truly no better feeling than getting my film back in the mail.

 WHERE TO BUY A KODAK BROWNIE HAWKEYE CAMERA